hariharankpz/weather-data-analysis/README.md

 fetching the data from hive like partition on daily bases as csv file and applying transformation and loading it to s3.

-Tips:

-For incremental load or fetch only the new records, enable job bookmark in glue job.
+Tips:For incremental load or fetch only the new records, enable job bookmark in glue job.

 **Low level design:**
 Airflow will have two dags where dagB is dependent on dagA.
 DagA will fetch the data from source through API call and convert the json data and write that as csv file in s3.